 BOND AS A TOURNAMENT HOST

 Bond’s passion for growing the game of golf has increased her desire to plan and host large-scale tournaments at Florida State.
 She hosted the NCAA East Regional Championship in 2014, a 24-team event that showcased the best in women’s collegiate golf for the first time in school history.
-Bond will play host to the fifth Annual Florida State Match-Up in February of 2016 as she continues to attract high level competition to the city of Tallahassee on an annual basis.
-Bond and the Seminoles will host the NCAA Tallahassee Regional in 2018.
+Bond will play host to the sixth Annual Florida State Match-Up in February of 2018 and the NCAA Tallahassee Regional in May of 2018 as she continues to attract high level competition to the city of Tallahassee on an annual basis.

 SUCCESS AT PRINCETON